How Poor Stock Visibility Causes Production Halts and How to Fix It

-A production halt is one of the most expensive events in electronics manufacturing.
+A production halt is one of the most expensive events in electronics manufacturing (or any other type of manufacturing industry, to be fair).
 The assembly line stops.
 Engineers troubleshoot.
 Procurement scrambles.
 Delivery dates slip.
-And yet, for most teams that experience one, the root cause was visible weeks in advance — if only they had been looking at the right data.
+And yet, for most teams that experience one, the root cause was visible weeks before it happened, if only the team had been looking at the right data.

 The Trap: On-Hand Stock as the Only Number That Matters